-Your Basement's Sump Pump
+Basement Sump Pump Installation

 Most homeowners are unaware of the way that their sump pump operates.
-But just a little information about your home's sump pump will save you great deal of unecessary problems.
+But just a little information about your home's sump pump will save you a lot of unnecessary problems.
 Around most homes is what is called “tiling."
-Tiling is a tubing that allows water to seep in, as opposed to filtering the water, into your home's basement.
+Tiling is tubing that allows water to seep in, as opposed to filtering the water, into your home's basement.
 Tiling reduces the pressure on basement walls by removing the water from the ground.
 The water that feeds into the tiling or tubing runs into connected plumbing pipes, which lead into your home and empty into a sump pump pit.
 This pit is usually in a corner of your basement and contains a basket which holds the water drained into it from your home's tiling system.

 The sump pump sits inside the sump pump basket in the location of the gathering water.
 The sump pump has a PVC pipe, which leads directly upwards from the sump pump basket.
 If applied correctly, this piping will lead the water away from your home so that it does not work its way back into the sump pump pit again.

-Built into the sump pump is a check valve, which monitors the water levels in the sump pump pit, opening when water feeds into the pipe, and closing when the pump is shut off.
+Built into the sump pump during installation is a check valve, which monitors the water levels in the sump pump pit, opening when water feeds into the pipe, and closing when the pump is shut off.
 This mechanism is effective in preventing overflow into the basement.

 High Water Alarms